 - 1. Ask for previous vaccine history first (if new patient), and if owner did not bring it, ask one of our desk staff to call the previous veterinarian and get it for you.
-Then obtain accurate history from the owner, including when patient last ate.
-There is a PE/History form located in the treatment area that can help remind you of questions to ask. - 2.
+Then obtain accurate history from owner, including when patient last ate. - 2.
 Core vaccine schedule outlined and "risk" status for noncore vaccines discussed and schedule outlined for those determined to be needed as well. - 3.
 Deworm/Fecal cup sent home - 4.
 Heartworm information - A. Test if appropriate (puppies 7 months or older) and send appropriate amount of preventive. - B. Younger puppies: Give a complimentary sample at each puppy vaccine visit and send further preventive at the last vaccine visit. - 5.
 Nutritional counseling - 6.
 Neutering counseling, if appropriate - 7.
 Behavioral counseling - 8.
 Dental Health care - 9.
 Ectoparasite control: Apply complimentary sample to puppies during vaccine visits - 10.
 Complimentary nail trim during puppy visits - 11.
-The most current canine vaccination and preventive protocols are located in Canvas VCS 932 and students will be expected to know them.
-A more detailed description of what should happen during canine wellness appointments is in the Pet Health Protocols that are also located in Canvas VCS 932.
+You will receive current vaccination and preventive protocols with orientation materials and are expected to know them.
+A more detailed description of what should happen during canine wellness appointments is in the Pet Health Protocols that were emailed to you.